Sparky

 • Structural condition.
 If water intrusion has damaged mortar, caused efflorescence (white salt deposits), or rusted reinforcement, structural repair is needed before waterproofing.
 This is a separate scope that should involve a structural engineer.

 • Subfloor ventilation.
 Many older Australian homes have insufficient subfloor ventilation.
+The NCC Part 6.2 specifies minimum ventilation openings based on climatic zone.
 Sometimes adding or unblocking vents solves the damp problem without waterproofing treatment.

 Chemical injection damp-proofing on a single wall in an accessible location sits toward $500.
-Full external membrane waterproofing of a basement with excavation, ag-drain installation, sump pump, and backfilling pushes toward $12,000.
+Full external membrane waterproofing of a basement with excavation, ag-drain installation, sump pump, cavity drain membrane, and backfilling pushes toward $12,000.

 City and Regional Price Comparison